 The concrete working environment is a tough one on any tool.
 Here are a few tips to help keep your rotary hammer working efficiently.

 - Stop pressing so hard and let the tool do the work.

 - Let the material you’re drilling and the size of the hammer determine the type of bit you use.

 - Wipe off any dirt and debris from the end of the bit that goes into the hammer to prevent tool holder failure and jamming.

 - Grease the bit shank every time you change bits to prevent premature wear of the bit holder.

 - Use manufacturer-recommended grease and follow weight and viscosity guidelines.

 - Know what your tool's LED service lights mean and follow the recommended maintenance guidelines when they alert you.

-To read more about rotary hammers and recent industry innovations in vibration reduction and dust control, read Breakthroughs in Hammer Designs at Equipment Today magazine online.
+To read more about rotary hammers and recent industry innovations in vibration reduction and dust control, read Breakthroughs in Hammer Designs by Equipment Today magazine.